Skip to content

 bash

-spotify liked --limit 5
+spotify track saved --limit 5

 spotify playlist list